FridaWikell/hangman-game/README.md

 ## Features to be Added

-Describe some additional features you could potentially add to the project that would increase user value - could be things linked to technologies not yet covered by the course but would be a benefit to the user for example, the ability to save an article, or add an article to the site, leave a review.
+One feature to be added is to create a toplist.
+It allows the user to compare its answer, how fast they answer and how few incorrect letters they used, with other users.
+This can give the user the motivation to play the game over and over again.

 ## Testing